typelevel/cats/docs/src/main/tut/guidelines.md

 to make this intermediate class a [Value Class](http://docs.scala-lang.org/overviews/core/value-classes.html) so that there is no cost of allocation, i.e. at runtime, it doesn't create an instance of `PurePartiallyApplied`.
 We also hide this partially applied class by making it package private and placing it inside an object.

+## Type class

+### Type classes that ONLY define laws.

+We can introduce new type classes for the sake of adding laws that don't apply to the parent type class, e.g. `CommutativeSemigroup` and
+`CommutativeArrow`.

 #### TODO:
 Once we drop 2.10 support, AnyVal-extending class constructor parameters can be marked as private.